Lombiq/Hastlayer-Hardware-Framework---Xilinx/Docs/Prerequisites.md

 	![Vivado installation items](Images/VivadoInstallationItems.png)

-## Digilent Nexys 4 DDR board files installation
+## Digilent Nexys A7 / Nexys 4 DDR board files installation

-Download the **Nexys 4 DDR board files** from [Vivado Board Files for Digilent 7-Series FPGA Boards](https://reference.digilentinc.com/vivado:boardfiles2015).

-Follow the instructions in the description (merge the contents of the downloaded .zip file with the existing Vivado board files; it can be found under a path like C:\Xilinx\Vivado\2016.4\data\boards\board_files\).
-Now you should be able to choose the Nexys 4 DDR board in Vivado when you create a new project.
+Download the **Digilent board files** from and follow the instructions on the [Digilent website](https://reference.digilentinc.com/vivado/installing-vivado/start).
+Now you should be able to choose Digilent boards in Vivado when you create a new project.